-Funds available for allocation through this RFQ are from the Governor's CalGRIP Initiative and may be augmented, in the future, by a variety of sources including federal, state, local and private foundation funding.
-The amount of funding available through this RFQ is approximately \$93,000.
+Funds available for allocation through this RFP are from a variety of sources, both public and private and may be augmented, in the future, by a variety of sources including federal, state, local and private foundation funding.
+The current amount available is approximately \$150,000.
+However, this amount may increase depending on receipt of additional funding.